Fonnt/Fonnt/README.md

 👋 Hi, I’m @Fonnt
 # 💫 About Me:
-🔭 I’m currently working on my portfolio<br>🤝 I’m looking for help with getting better on best practice<br>🌱 I’m currently learning React<br>💬 Ask me about how you decided to change career<br>⚡ Fun fact: I have 2 cats.
+🔭 I’m currently working on my portfolio<br>🤝 I’m looking for help with getting better on best practice<br>🌱 I’m currently learning React<br>💬 Ask me about how I decided to change career<br>⚡ Fun fact: I have 2 cats.
 Sushi and Wasabi

 ## 🌐 Socials: